culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/SpecificPostActivity.rst

 .. java:method:: @Override protected void onCreate(Bundle savedInstanceState)
    :outertype: SpecificPostActivity

+   Create the user interface from the layout defined by \ :java:ref:`R.layout.activity_specific_post`\ .
+Initialize instance fields with the UI elements defined in the layout.
+Setup listeners to handle loading more comments, clicks to post replies, and load the \ :java:ref:`Post`\  to display.

+   :param savedInstanceState: {@inheritDoc}

 onStop
 ^^^^^^

 .. java:method:: @Override protected void onStop()
    :outertype: SpecificPostActivity

-   IMPORTANT: EXAMPLE GUIDE FOR NETWORK REQUESTS This ensures that we are canceling all network requests if the user is leaving this activity.
+   This ensures that we are canceling all network requests if the user is leaving this activity.
 We use a RequestFilter that accepts all requests (meaning it cancels all requests)

 openEditTextView
 ^^^^^^^^^^^^^^^^